Odds of a ‘breakthrough’ COVID infection remain low, though worsened after delta

 Crowds at college football games could provide a live test of how vaccination requirements impact transmission in the coming weeks.

-Some colleges, like Louisiana State University, are requiring proof of vaccination or a negative test while San Jose State is requiring unvaccinated persons to wear a mask.
+Some colleges, such as Louisiana State University, are requiring proof of vaccination or a negative test while San Jose State is requiring unvaccinated persons to wear a mask.
 Other major football schools like Auburn University and the University of Florida haven’t required masks in their outdoor stadiums.

-Meanwhile Kirby Smart, coach of the University of Georgia football team, said he‘s seen a number of infections on the team, making it hard to maintain a full roster and mount a successful season.
+Meanwhile Kirby Smart, coach of the University of Georgia football team, said he has seen a number of infections on the team, making it hard to maintain a full roster and mount a successful season.

 “We’re talking about breakthroughs,” he told the Athens Banner-Herald.
 “That concerns you, not only for players on the team that are unvaccinated that are playing and not playing because we want everybody to be safe, but it concerns for players that are vaccinated that we could lose them.
 This is the highest we’ve been since fall camp right now.”